-Saving money and cutting back on your expenses will only get you so far.
-You’ll need to earn more income if you want to get out of a financial rut or reach financial freedom.
+Saving money and cutting back on expenses will only get you so far.
+You’ll need to earn more income to get out of a financial rut or reach financial freedom.

 But how can you increase your income when you only have so much energy and time in your day?
 One of the best ways to do that is by getting promoted.

-Not only will a promotion come with a pay raise, but it can also offer new opportunities to learn new skills and grow professionally.
+A promotion will not only come with a pay raise, but it can also offer new opportunities to learn new skills and grow professionally.

-But what do you if you’re not being promoted?
+But what do you do if you’re not being promoted?

 Why You Haven’t Been Promoted Yet